Friday, May 10, 2019

 CB/RB: Claudio Gentile

-He was considered one of the Azzurri's greatest defender.
+Gentile was considered one of the Azzurri's greatest defender.
 He went to both 1978 and 1982 World Cup Finals.
-He was best remembered for stopping Diego Maradona and Zico at the WC Finals in 1982 as Italy won their third World Cup.
+He was best remembered for stopping Diego Maradona and Zico at the World Cup Finals in 1982 as Italy won their third World Cup.
+He also went to 1978 and 1982 World Cup Finals.
 His playing style was very hard.
 He was capped 71 times.
-Gentile played over a decade with Juventus.
+Gentile played over a decade with Juventus between 1973 and 1984.
 He also played for Fiorentina and other clubs.

 SW: Gaetano Scirea

 Scirea was the starting libero for Italy's World Cup winning team in Spain 1982 and Juventus throughout the 1980's.
 He is considered one of the greatest defenders ever played the game.
 He is one of only five players in history to have won all international trophies for football clubs recognized by UEFA and FIFA.
-He had 78 caps for Italy.
+He had 78 caps for Italy between 1975 and 1986.
 He also played in 1978 and 1986 World Cup Finals as well as the European Championship of 1980.
+He also played for Atalanta.

 Gaetano Scirea